 Before you join any archery club you will need to complete a Beginners’ Course, which will introduce you to the sport and teach you how to shoot safely.
 Our Beginners’ Course Introduction (see below) tells you exactly what you will learn and also has some useful additional information such as what to wear when coming along for the first time.

-Our courses currently run three or four times a year depending on demand on Monday evenings between 7pm and 9pm over six-weeks.
+Our courses currently run three or four times a year depending on demand on Monday evenings between 7pm and 9pm over five-weeks.
 All Beginners’ sessions take place at our club within the Wells Sports Ground (directions can be found on the Sessions page).

 We accept all participants from the age of 8 upwards, but please note that under-16’s must be accompanied by an adult to all sessions.
 We often find that accompanying adults are desperate to join in once they see what it’s all about, so please consider signing up for a course from the beginning as it will be difficult to squeeze you in later!